-In fact, we’ve found 30 reasons to love cycling, and if an activity is enjoyable, studies show you are much more likely to stick with it, which is hardly rocket science, but is a big plus when it comes to trying to shed some weight.
+In fact, we’ve found 27 reasons to love cycling, and if an activity is enjoyable, studies show you are much more likely to stick with it.
+This is hardly rocket science, but is a big plus when it comes to trying to shed some weight.

 1. Set a realistic goal

-BMI is far from perfect, but is a good guide to get you started.
+BMI is far from a perfect metric, but is a good place to get you started.

 There are lots of weighing scales that will measure body fat percentage, so buying one could be a good investment